 The candidate determines the items to be included in the request packet.
 The following items are required or highly recommended: CV (required), a Candidate Self-statement (optional), Teaching Evaluations (optional), bibliography (optional), re-prints (optional).
-If the self-statement sent to extramural referees differs from the self-statement in Section III.T, both self-statements should be included in the file.
-(See Section III.L.2.)
+If the self-statement sent to extramural referees differs from the self-statement in Section $\underline{III.T}$, both self-statements should be included in the file.
+(See Section $\underline{III.L.2}$.)

-All extramural letters should be from qualified persons of a rank equal to or above the rank sought by the candidate.
-The reviewers' qualifications should include an established reputation and a disciplinary expertise enabling them to comment and assess in an informed manner.
-Preferably, such persons should be affiliated with institutions comparable in quality to the University of California.
 For single department candidates, letters should be requested from 3-6 referees suggested by the candidate, and from 3-6 referees suggested by the department and/or Chair.
 The list of referees should be adequately balanced between the candidate's suggestions and those of their colleagues.

-For candidates with joint appointments, letters should be requested from 4-8 referees suggested by the department and/or Chair.
+For candidates with joint appointments, letters should be requested from 4-8 referees suggested by the candidate, and from 4-8 referees suggested by the department and/or Chair.
 In joint appointment cases, the departments are encouraged to solicit letters jointly, or agree to share letters solicited independently.
 At a minimum, departments should work together to assure that they are not independently contacting the same individuals and that an appropriate mix of evaluators is being contacted.